-- Have students work in groups of four or six, with two or three students on each side of the issue.
-Small-group debate is easier to manage than a whole-class debate.

-- You may wish to assign an independent moderator to each group to keep track of time.

-- Before groups are chosen/assigned, you can ask students to take a side on the issue.
+- Have students work in groups of 4 or 6, with 2-3 students on each side of the issue.
+Small-group debate is easier to manage than a whole-class debate. - You may wish to assign an independent moderator to each group to keep track of time. - Before groups are chosen/assigned, you can ask students to take a side on the issue.
 Use this information to assign groups.
 For added interest, assign groups to a position counter to their initial belief.